 A properly trained dog is more fun to live with!
 And, a well-socialized dog is less likely to become fearful, anxious or aggressive. – Casey Newton

-When discussing dog training tips, Casey also recommends a few a books for pet parents looking for information about dog training.
-They include:
+When discussing dog training tips, Casey also recommends a few books for pet parents looking for information about dog training.

 - On Talking Terms with Dogs: Calming Signals by Turid Rugaas

 - Clicking with your Dog by Peggy Tillman